Wellis Seized Pump Motor or Blocked Impeller

 • 2.
 Inspect pump mechanically:

-• With power OFF, try to rotate the motor shaft by hand (via rear fan or coupling).
+• With power OFF, try to rotate the motor shaft by hand (via the rear fan or coupling).

 • If it is stiff or locked, the pump likely needs rebuilding or replacement.